 Now FIA calls on Congress and the new Administration to support and fund the ambition, including new public-private partnerships

-On December 10, the U.S. Fusion Energy Sciences Advisory Committee unanimously approved a new report that amounts to an ambitious new mandate to prioritize fusion energy development, leading to a fusion power plant.
-Although the final text has not yet been released, the report will not be substantially changed from the draft.
+The U.S. Fusion Energy Sciences Advisory Committee has released a new report that amounts to an ambitious new mandate to prioritize fusion energy development, leading to a fusion power plant.
 The members of the Fusion Industry Association are particularly excited about plans for new public-private partnerships that would support this new program.
-As the culmination of 2 years of work by the American fusion community, done at the request of Congress and charged by Undersecretary of Energy for Science, Paul Dabbar, this is an extraordinary plan that should set strategy for the next decade.
+As the culmination of two years of work by the American fusion community, done at the request of Congress and charged by Undersecretary of Energy for Science, Paul Dabbar, this is an extraordinary plan that should set strategy for the next decade.

 The FIA commends the committee for calling for a transition of government fusion research from a science goal, towards an energy goal.
 Now, the government should move this direction with urgency.
 The members of the FIA, all private fusion companies, already share this goal.

 The report states: "now is the time to move aggressively toward the deployment of fusion energy, which could substantially power modern society while mitigating climate change” is as clear a call to action as you’ll get from a government report.
 To be relevant to solving the climate crisis, fusion must reach the grid in the decades of the 2030s and '40s.
 This report sets the government towards a goal of supporting that timeframe.

 Importantly, this report explicitly recognizes the Fusion Industry Association and its 23 member companies and nearly $2 billion in private investment.
 A key part of the report stresses the importance of leveraging public-private partnerships to propel fusion development, saying: “The U.S. is poised to take the lead globally in the development of a private sector fusion energy industry, but this opportunity will be lost without strong support."